Accessibility Improvements

 Internal Reviews

-We reviewed our final designs several times with a multidisciplinary team and our accessibility partners.
+Review final designs with a multidisciplinary team and our accessibility partners.

 Stakeholder Management